Joseph-Gill/tax-backend/backend/app/registration/Readme.md

 # Registration
 This django app groups all endpoints needed to register, log in and reset password.
-#### Prerequisites
-1. An Email model you save your emails to, and associated module that takes care of the email sending.
-2. A User model with a Manager that supports creating unverified users.
-3. A UserSerializer
 #### Installation & Usage
 1. Install the app
 ```